Braunstetter/localized-routes/README.md

 ```

 You're done!
-Your blanc routes are getting redirected to localized ones.
+Your blank routes are getting redirected to localized ones.

 If a route contains an unsupported `_locale` string it is getting redirected to the default locale.

 > This bundle can certainly be improved.
-> If you have any questions and/or suggestions for improvements.
-Don't be afraid to create a new issue or submit a PR.
+> If you have any questions and/or suggestions for improvements, don't hesitate  to create a new issue or submit a PR.